-D iscounts 1. - ernal air while working the problem inby the , each team member, each infraction 15 x = 2.
-Team not foll failure, each i owing proper procedure in case of apparatus nfraction 10 x = 3. the shaft stat m to stop within 50 feet of the fresh air base or at ion to perform personnel and apparatus checks, st entry into the mine 4 (to tal) 4. apparatus to er(s) not making apparatus check after removing traverse restricted clearance or after apparatus damage from impact (each person, each incident) 4 x = 5.
-Apparatus ex amination exceeding 20-minute intervals 5 x = 6.
-Failure to use posted hoisting signals, each infraction 1 x = 7.
-Failure to clos se shaft station gate 5 x = 8. e of the captain to indicate to the team he/she has nized bad ground. the ba 1.
-2. 3.
-4. 5. e of the captain to verbally indicate he/she is checking ick or roof: at intersections, shaft stations, rooms, faces, and mine openings; at all points of farthest advance; before building or erecting any structure; upon passing through any barricade, stopping, bulkhead, air lock, door, check curtain, or similar barrier; at the location of fire or intense heat. c.
-Any te am member performing work or moving into any part of an area during a team stop before the captain has visually checked the ground conditions min that part, each infraction 5 x = 9.
-Failure of the captain to mark the date and his/her initials at the point of farthest advance of the team in any direction such as at stoppings, faces of rooms and drifts, water over knee deep, impassable falls, barricades, fires out of control, and at the location of any live persons or bodies, each omission (maximum 10 discounts) 2 x = (10 max.)
-10 .
-Captain or other team member doing anything to endanger himself/herself or other team members, 15 points each team member so endangered, each infraction, each occurrence 15 x 11 .
-Failure of team to explore or examine workings systematically and thoroughly, each infraction 25 x = 12 .
-Teams must be checked immediately before entering smoke 5 x = 13 .
-Failure to locate, seal, or extinguish fire, if possible, without undue delay 50 x = 14 .
-Failure to notify the fresh air base when an air/gas mixture has Reached its explosive range.
-10 x = 15 .
-Failure to bring live person to surface or fresh air base by the end of the problem, each omission 50 x = 16 .
-Failure to locate bodies and/or live persons, each omission 50 x = 17 .
-Transporting survivor in unexplored territory, leaving survivor unattended, and moving survivor in any direction except toward the fresh air base, each infraction 6 x = 18 .
-The team performing an act that may result in the death or injury of survivor(s), each infraction 50 x =
+D1: scounts 1. ternal air while working the problem inby the e, each team member, each infraction 15 x = 2. .
+Team not following proper procedure in case of apparatus failure, each infraction 10 x = 3. .
+Failure of team to stop within 50 feet of the fresh air base or at the shaft station to perform personnel and apparatus checks, upon their first entry into the mine 4 (tota al) 4. removafter a ving ap apparat er(s) not making apparatus check after paratus to traverse restricted clearance or tus d damage from impact (each person, each incident) 4 x = 5.
+Appa ratus ex xamination exceeding 20-minute intervals 5 x = 6.
+Failur e to us e posted hoisting signals, each infraction 1 x = 7.
+Failur e to clo ose shaft station gate 5 x = 8. a. e of the captain to indicate to the team he/she cognized bad ground. b. e of the captain to verbally indicate he/she is ing the back or roof: 1. at intersections, shaft stations, rooms, faces, and mine openings; 2. at all points of farthest advance; 3. before building or erecting any structure; 4. upon passing through any barricade, stopping, bulkhead, air lock, door, check curtain, or similar barrier; 5. at the location of fire or intense heat. c. part o eam member performing work or moving into any f an area during a team stop before the captain has visually ed the ground conditions in that part, each infraction 5x =

+9. Failure of the captain to mark the date and his/her initials at the $\frac{1}{2}$